Insurance customers to be supported with new measures

 Where a payment holiday is not the best option for customers, firms should offer reduced repayments, or reschedule the term; waive missed or late payment fees; or allow a customer to amend their repayment date without any cost.

 Firms will also need to consider whether other products are more suitable to meet a customer’s needs or whether cover needs to be revised.

-As an example, a car insurance customer may no longer need a key cover add on, or they could be moved from a fully comprehensive to a third party fire and theft policy.
+As an example, any best cheap car insurance available will have customers that may no longer need key cover add ons, or they could be moved from a fully comprehensive to a third party fire and theft policy.

 By re-assessing the risk profile of customers, there may be scope to offer them materially lower premiums, the FCA said.

 They will also be required to waive cancellation and other fees associated with adjusting customers’ policies.

 In taking these actions, the FCA said this could result in a reduction in monthly premiums for those paying in instalments, or a partial refund for customers who have paid upfront.

 Where insurance cover changes do not help alleviate payment difficulties, the FCA said it expects firms to grant customers a payment deferral of up to three months “unless it is obviously not in the customer’s interests to do so”.